Orange Park Normal & Industrial School

-Orange Park Normal & Industrial School was an integrated school in Orange Park, Florida, funded by a Presbyterian group.
-Florida's only integrated school, it was founded by the American Missionary Association (AMA).
-It closed in the wake of laws forbidding whites from teaching blacks.
-William N. Sheats, who headed Florida's school system pushed for the law.
+Orange Park Normal and Industrial School was a private boarding school founded in 1891 in Orange Park, Florida.
+It was Florida's only racially integrated school when it was in operation, founded by the American Missionary Association (AMA).
+It closed in 1913 in the wake of a 1895 state law forbidding whites from teaching blacks.

+History

-The school opened in October 1891 south of Jacksonville in Clay County along the St. Johns River.
+The school was founded by the American Missionary Association (AMA) and opened in October 7, 1891 south of Jacksonville in Clay County along the St. Johns River.
 The campus included dormitories and workshops.

-Amos W. Farnham was the school's principal, followed by B.D.
+Former principals included Amos W. Farnham, and B.D.
 Rowlee.

-The school appealed and won against "Sheats' Law" (requiring segregation even at private institutions), but closed in 1913 after Sheats returned to office and was successful in having the legislature outlaw whites teaching black students.
+William N. Sheats, the Florida state superintendent of public education who was a staunch segregationist, passed a law in 1895 ("Sheats' Law") that prohibited any Florida school (public or private), from teaching black and white students together.
+The school appealed and won against "Sheats' Law", but closed in 1913 after Sheats had returned to office.

-A historical marker is at the site of the school.
-The school site is home to Orange Park's town hall and police station.
+The former school site is home to Orange Park's town hall and police station.
+A historical marker is at the site of the school, erected in 2017.